 Meet the animals at the Monkey Mountain and the Eagles’ Volerie

-are also a must for those who visit Alsace with their family.
+The Monkey Mountain and the Eagles’ Flight House are also a must for those who visit Alsace with their family.
 These two parks are located really close to each other (and also close to the Haut-Koenigsbourg castle) and are really nice to visit.

-To reach them, you must also take the Navette du Haut Koenigsbourg (line 500), which leaves from Sélestat station and takes about 15/20 minutes.
+To reach them, you must also take the Navette du Haut Koenigsbourg (line 500), which leaves from SĂ©lestat station and takes about 15/20 minutes.
 Attention, it does not circulate every day.
 More info here.

 Fill up on Alsatian culture at the Ecomuseum of Alsace